Dayton, Ohio: Sports

-Golf

 The Dayton region is also known for the many golf courses and clubs that it hosts.
 The Miami Valley Golf Club, Moraine Country Club, NCR Country Club, and the Pipestone Golf Course are some of the more notable courses.
 Also, several PGA Championships have been held at area golf courses.
 The Miami Valley Golf Club hosted the 1957 PGA Championship, the Moraine Country Club hosted the 1945 PGA Championship, and the NCR Country club hosted the 1969 PGA Championship.
-Additionally, NCR CC hosted the 1986 U.S. Women's Open and the 2005 U.S. Senior Open.
+Additionally, NCR CC hosted the 1986 U.S. Women's Open, the 2005 U.S. Senior Open, the 2013 State Team Championships and most recently the 2022 Senior Women's Open.
 Other notable courses include the Yankee Trace Golf Club, the Beavercreek Golf Club, Dayton Meadowbrook Country Club, Sycamore Creek Country Club, Heatherwoode Golf Club, Community Golf Course, and Kitty Hawk Golf Course.

-Rugby

 The city of Dayton is the home to the Dayton Area Rugby Club which hosts their home games at the Dayton Rugby Grounds.
 As of 2018, the club fields two men's and one women's side for Rugby Union and several Rugby Sevens sides.
 The club also hosts the annual Gem City 7's tournament.

-Media

-Newspapers

-Dayton is served in print by The Dayton Daily News, the city's sole remaining daily newspaper.
-The Dayton Daily News is owned by Cox Enterprises.
-The Dayton region's main business newspaper is the Dayton Business Journal.
-The Dayton City Paper, a community paper focused on music, art, and independent thought ceased operation in 2018.
-The Dayton Weekly News has been published since 1993, providing news and information to Dayton's African-American community.